rasterio/rasterio/docs/cli.rst

 info
 ----

+Added in 0.13

-Rio's info command prints structured information about a dataset.
+The ``info`` command prints structured information about a dataset.

 .. code-block:: console